IgniteUI/igniteui-cli/packages/cli/templates/react/igr-ts/projects/_base/files/README.md

 ## Development server

 Run `ig start` to build the application, start a web server and open the application in the default browser. <br>
 The default serving port is `http://localhost:3003/`.
-Default serving port can be configured in `.env` via `PORT` property.
+Default serving port can be configured in `ignite-ui-cli.json` via `defaultProp` property.

 ## Build